Jason's Blog

 As companies are requiring employees back into the office, one of the most common reasons cited is culture.
 CEO’s will argue that their culture requires being together in the office.
 Others suggest that remote work is degrading or ruining their culture.
 The first...

-How to Have Effective Check-in Conversations
+4 STEPS On How to Have Effective Check-in Conversations

 It was my birthday and I was craving some time with my kids.
 In a brazen attempt to pry my kids away from their technology, I offered a trip to Dairy Queen for some ice cream.
 My hope was, once they were a captive audience in the car, we’d be able to chat a bit.
 But...

-What Baggage are you Carrying into 2023?
+What Baggage are you Carrying into the new year?

 Like so many others, I decided to take some time off between Christmas and New Years.
 My goal was to largely put work aside to rest up, spend time with my family, and reconnect with some friends.
 The first few days went pretty well due to all of the great...